atomicdata-dev/atomic-data-docs/src/mutations/concepts.md

 - `predicate` - the property of the Thing that the atom is about. (must be a URI to an Atomic Property)
 - `object` - the new piece of information about the Atom (can be any datatype, as long as its defined by the predicate)
 - `method` - How the resource needs to be updated using the Atom.
 If empty, just replace the current state.
-- `hash` - The hash of the updated state of the resource.
+- `hash` - The [IPFS URL](versioning.md#Hashing) of the updated version of the resource.
 If this does not match with your resource, the Mutation is faulty.
 The hash can be empty if it is sent in
 - `date` - A timestamp of when the mutation was created.
 <!-- Should it have an actor?  -->
 - `actor` - A timestamp of when the mutation was created.